diegargon/monnet-core/monnet_gateway/README.md

 ## Configure Ansible Support

-Ansible server listens on localhost only; it is a testing feature without security.
-You must install ansible on the same system
+Ansible server listens on localhost only; You must install ansible on the same system

 ```
 apt install ansible